MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-the-Main-Screen/content.md

     >Connect the table view to `FeedViewController`.
     >![Connect outlet](assets/connect-outlet.png)

+5. Because we **subclassed** `UITableViewDataSource` and `UITableViewDelegate` in **extentions** for the `FeedViewController`, we can set the `feedTableView`'s data source to be the `FeedViewController`.
-5. >[action]
+    >[action]
     >Set the delegate and datasource for the table view by typing the following code in your `viewDidLoad`:
     >```swift
     >feedTableView.dataSource = self
     >feedTableView.delegate = self
     >```

+The table view is fully connected and working.
+You can run the app to see the one cell created thanks to the lines of code we put in the UITableViewDataSource.

 # Create Post Model

 We will model the information we will be getting for each posting.
-The properties we need are the products id, name, tagline, number of votes, and number of comments.
+The properties we need are the product's id, name, tagline, number of votes, and number of comments.

+1. >[action]
-1. Create a new swift file called `Post.swift`.
+    >Create a new Swift file and call it `Post.swift`.
+2. We'll use a Struct to define the variables we want to get from the Product Hunt API.
+    >[action]
-2. Create a struct called `Post`.
+    >Create a Struct called `Post`.
-3. Give it an `id: Int`, `name: String`, `tagline: String`, `votesCount: Int`, and `commentsCount: Int`.
+    >```
+    >/// A product retreived from the Product Hunt API.
+    >struct Post {
+    >
+    >}
+    >```s
+3. >[action]
+    >Give `Post` variables to hold a product's id, name, tagline, number of votes, number of comments, and screenshot url.
+    >```swift
+    >struct Post {
+    >    let id: Int
+    >    let name: String
+    >    let tagline: String
+    >    let votesCount: Int
+    >    let commentsCount: Int
+    >    let previewImageUrl: URL
+    >}
+    >```

+There's more we will need to add to this file to allow it to work effortlessly with network calls.
+We'll leave it like this for now and move on to create the UI that will show this data.

 # Create Custom Cell